What do I wear?

 I have recently had a baby, is Pilates suitable for me?

 Once you’ve had your post-natal check, you should be able to attend a Pilates class.
 This is often an effective way to strengthen the pelvic floor muscles.
 Please talk to me privately so that I can tailor exercises to your needs and conditions.
 I have completed specialist training in ‘Understanding Diastasis Recti’.

 Can Pilates help me lose weight?

-Pilates isn’t an effective activity for losing weight.
-However, Diana says Pilates exercise can “support weight loss and give a more streamlined appearance”.
-If you want to lose weight you should combine Pilates with a healthy diet and some aerobic exercise.
+Pilates isn’t a way to lose weight but by increasing your awareness of how your body moves and works, it can support weight loss and improve posture.
+If you want to lose weight you need to combine Pilates with a healthy diet and some aerobic exercise.

 Pilates is suitable for all ages but for insurance reasons I do not take clients under the age of 18.
 There is no upper age limit.
 Some of my older clients are still attending class because Pilates is gentle and low-impact exercise and I am able to adjust classes to focus on balance, posture, co-ordination and breathing with older clients in order to maintain mobility.